 - National: National accreditation is for schools that train people in trades or vocational occupations.
 Many nationally accredited schools are for-profit and often prepare students for specific careers.
 A student can transfer credits from a regionally or nationally accredited school to a nationally accredited one.
 However, the reverse usually isn't possible.
 Ten national accreditation agencies in the U.S. evaluate schools and training programs focused on specific subjects.

-- Specialized: Also known as programmatic accreditation, specialized accreditation focuses on academic programs rather than the entire institution.
+- Specialized (Programmatic ): Also known as programmatic accreditation, specialized accreditation focuses on academic programs rather than the entire institution.
 Specialized accreditation agencies typically evaluate a single type of program at the national level.
 Examples include agencies that accredit medical or business programs.

 What Are Accrediting Agencies?